 When does it start?

-The installation is set up at Trust and the gladioli are ready to be planted.
+The installation is set up at Trust and the bulbs are ready to be planted.
 We are currently doing a test-run and will be ready to open the experiment to the public in the near future.
 Stay tuned, updates will be posted through our Newsletter!